ArticleNovember 8, 2018 · 4 min read time

 So what are the most likely difficulties that the users will face in this transition phase where voice assistive services are advancing and expanding but at the same time the odds of miscommunication also increase?

 Voice assistive services will be only as good as the user who knows how to use it.
 The more advanced request the user is making, the higher the odds that the response will not satisfy the user.
 Which makes it more frustrating to try the request again.

 Voice assistive services do not provide deep or insightful problem solving statements, that would clearly indicate you where the error is and how to fix it.
 You don’t know what went wrong.
 Regular web forms have known how to do this for a long time.

 Instead, the best alternative that the voice assistive services currently provide are apologies, such as “sorry, could you repeat that” – while the users are certain that they articulated everything correctly.

 This problem gets even more difficult when the services get more complex and the ways in which users can talk to the services increase.

 These negative experiences are likely to push the user away from trying the service again, unless they are being trained to use them.

 Food for thought when thinking about creating your own voice assistive service

 If you are considering adding voice assistive services or features to your solutions, these are the first questions you should be start asking.

-- Should you design a personality?
-What kind of a like conversational models there should be?
+Should you design a personality?
+What kind of conversational models there should be?